Troy Epoxy Flooring

 Questions Troy homeowners ask

-Common questions before booking — and if yours isn't here, tap the number above or text us a photo.
+Common questions before booking.
+If yours isn't here, tap the number above or send a photo through the form.

-A properly installed three-coat polyaspartic system on a residential garage in Michigan typically lasts 15–20 years before any maintenance recoat, and the bond to the slab is warrantied for life.
-The wear layer is harder than industrial sealer, which is why salt, hot tires, and freeze–thaw don't break it.
-Cheaper one-day kits sold at big-box stores usually fail within 2–3 winters because they skip the moisture primer and use a softer topcoat.
+A properly installed three coat polyaspartic system on a home garage in Michigan usually lasts well past a decade before it needs any recoat.
+The wear layer is harder than industrial sealer.
+That hardness is why salt, warm tires, and the freeze and thaw swing of our winters never break it.
+Cheaper single day kits from a chain store tend to fail inside two or three winters, because they skip the moisture primer and lean on a softer topcoat.

-Epoxy is the base layer — the structural bond to the concrete — and polyaspartic is the topcoat that gives the floor its UV stability, chemical resistance, and one-day cure.
-A floor that's "epoxy only" is softer, yellows in sunlight, and stays tacky longer during install.
-We use both: an epoxy primer and base for adhesion, then polyaspartic on top so you can park a car on it within 24 hours.
-Most quality installers in Michigan run the same stack for the same reason.
+Epoxy is the base layer that bonds to the concrete.
+Polyaspartic is the topcoat that adds UV stability, chemical resistance, and a fast cure.
+A floor that is epoxy only stays softer, yellows in sunlight, and stays tacky longer while it sets.
+A good install uses both, so an epoxy primer grips the slab and a polyaspartic top lets a car roll back in within a day.
+Most quality crews in Michigan run that same stack for that same reason.

 Ready when you are